EDUCATION | APPOINTMENTS | PUBLICATIONS | EDITORIAL | TEACHING | PRESENTATIONS | SERVICE | HONORS & AWARDS

 Co-Chair (with Cindy Baer), CCCC@SJSU, CCCC Regional Summer Conference

-Council of Writing Program Administrators Conference Planning Committee
+Member, Council of Writing Program Administrators Conference Planning Committee

-Newcomers Welcome Booth Volunteer, CCCC
+Volunteer, Newcomers Welcome Booth, CCCC

 Symposium on Second Language Writing, Symposium Assistant